-North American A-36 Apache (Cont'd)
+North American A-36 Mustang

 Ground Attack Aircraft / Dive Bomber Aircraft

-In all, 500 Apaches were built for the war effort.
-However, their service was short-lived for, by 1944, the series was already being replaced by the more capable Republic P-47 Thunderbolt and North American P-51 Mustangs equipped with bomb and rocket racks.
-These aircraft proved more than up to the task of close-support bombing actions while still retaining their inherent exceptional high-altitude performance.
+In all, 500 A-36As were built for the war effort to help offset losses and fill a needed role.
+However, their service was short-lived for, by 1944, the series was already being replaced by the more-capable Republic P-47 "Thunderbolt" and North American P-51 "Mustang" now equipped with bomb racks and rocket launch rails.
+These aircraft proved more than up to the task of close-support bombing actions while still retaining their inherent exceptional high-altitude performance as fighters.
 As such, the role and reach of the A-36 gradually dwindled as the war progressed.

 Production of A-36s completed in March of 1943.
 Despite its limited use, the aircraft was well-received and, beyond its bombing capabilities, it also recorded 84 enemy air kills.
 The United Kingdom's Royal Air Force (RAF) received one copy of the aircraft in March of 1943 for testing and evaluation purposes.
 Few A-36's survive today as museum showpieces.